 Dance for People with Parkinson's and Other Neurological Disorders will continue every Monday until March 6 from 1-2 p.m. at the Firehouse Arts and Events Center.
 The next session will begin again on March 31 for 9 weeks on Fridays from 10-11 a.m.
 Admission is free and caregivers are welcome.

-Briana Tuvey (she/her) is a sports and recreation reporter for The Front this quarter.
-She is a third-year and is planning to major in visual journalism with a minor in psychology and sociology.
+Briana Tuvey (she/her) is the photo and social media editor for The Front this quarter.
+She just finished her third year at Western and is majoring in visual journalism with a minor in psychology and sociology.
 She enjoys photography, reading, watching soccer (especially Sounders FC), and spending time with her friends and family.